luciferchase/luciferchase.github.io/_posts/2021-03-28-day-1-my-experience-in-1-afsb-dehradun-lucifer-chase.md

 ## OIR

 After a little waiting, one of the psychologist, a ma'am came and briefed us about the OIR.
-It was a set of 2 booklets each having 40 questions and time alloted for each booklet was 17 mins.
+It was a set of 2 booklets each having 40 questions and time allotted for each booklet was 17 minutes.

 Due to my preparation, I was fairly confident about this.
 Boy, Was I wrong.
 Call it nerves, call it never-seen-before type of questions, call it whatever.
 The fact is, I panicked.
 Even then, I calmed myself and almost completed the paper save for 2 questions.
 Now, that I had seen the type of questions, I was mentally prepared and aced the next booklet and did pretty good in my opinion.

 ## PPDT

-After our OIR we were given a short break to go to washroom and relax a little bit.
+After our OIR we were given a short break to go to wash-room and relax a little bit.
 After that we were taken in line to a different building.
 And I kid you not, it felt like I was born for this.
 All those preparation specially for PPDT, made me feel extremely relaxed and confident.

 ### Picture Perception

 We were taken to a hall and briefed by the same psychologist ma'am about the PPDT.
 The picture we were shown was crystal clear, far easier than what I had practised.
-There were two college stdents in the forground, a boy and girl.
+There were two college students in the foreground, a boy and girl.
 There was a watchman in the background and another boy who was waving from behind.
 The background looked like the front of a College.

 Call it nerves but again I got carried away and was not able to complete the story in the 4 minutes of time.
 Heck, I didn't have a concrete story in my mind.
 By the time 14 of us were taken to a different shed and made to sit down in a semi-circular pattern facing the Psychologist, GTO and the IO, I had changed my story 4 times in my head.

-But like a cliche bollywood picture, at the very last moment I had made what I thought was a pretty good story.
+But like a cliche Bollywood picture, at the very last moment I had made what I thought was a pretty good story.
 The story I made was something like this:

 > Those two are friends in a college and their exams had just finished.
 They were planning to go to some place for their summer vacation.
 The boy in the back meets with them and after hearing about their plan,  suggest that they should instead go to an old age home and spend a day with them.